About

 Art is a meditation, “When I am painting, everything else falls away and I am present in the moment.”

-The world around me reveals such beauty.
-As an artist I strive to somehow express that incredible depth of beauty.
-I am moved by the energy or emotion of an image, and my paintings are a way for me to connect with that energy and emotion, to give them life in a new form.
-My hope is that the viewer can sense and feel what is alive, and have an experience in the presence of my paintings.
+The world around me reveals such incredible depth; as an artist, my life’s work is to express that beauty.
+I am moved by the energy and emotion of an image, and my paintings are a way for me to connect with that life force and give it a new form.
+My hope is that when you stand in the presence of my work, you can sense and feel what is alive within it—having a true experience in the presence of the canvas.

 snowboarding-steamboat